StefanIvemo/stefanivemo.github.io/_posts/2020-08-29-WAF Policy custom rules.md

 ---
 layout: post
-title: Bypassing custom rules for Web Application Firewall v2
+title: Bypassing custom rules using the RequestHeaders match variable in WAF v2
 ---

 I had a case the other day where a custom rule in a Web Application Firewall v2 policy attached to an Application Gateway behaved kind of funky.
 The rule was setup to deny traffic if a specific request header in the HTTP request was not present.
 At first everything looked good but after a while I still noticed that some unwanted traffic was hitting my backend service.
 After some testing and investigation, I came up with the following.
 Thanks [@SimonWahlin](https://twitter.com/SimonWahlin) for the support!